jkirkwin/CSC360/file system/README.md

 Hello and welcome.

 My disk implementation is pretty simple and intuitive.
 See the API below for details, but it has a read fucntion and a write function, each of which uses one block.
+I also added the ability for users to specify custom locations for these operations, which makes the system more scalable because multiple disks can be used/mounted because of this.

 The file system its self is in file.c.
 Were I to do it again I would have ignored the instruction to make it all in one file, as it is very unweildy and messy at just